Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-2--yx9IFs7U.md

 ### Transcript

-> nut farm i like that that's the only like that's it's not even a question it's just nut farm
+> nut farm I like that that's the only like that's it's not even a question it's just nut farm